This page will help you understand Idaho alcohol laws and avoid expensive fines or even jail.

 Young people often want part-time jobs.
 Hospitality offers many.
 Some involve alcohol.
-Youths want to know the ages necessary to get them.
+Youths want to know the ages necessary to hold them.
 What’s the minimum age to serve alcohol?
 What about to tend bar?
-For selling alcohol for off-site consumption?
+For selling alcohol for off-site drinking?

 Idaho alcohol laws permit adults age 19 or older to hold those jobs.
-They may serve alcohol in venues for on-site consumption.
+They also may serve alcohol in venues for on-site consumption.
 Or tend bar.
-And they may sell alcohol for off-site consumption.
+And they may sell alcohol for off-site drinking.